BMW HP4 (2012 - 2014) Review

 Value vs rivalsNext up: Equipment

-When it comes to power, equipment, electronics, handling and speed, no other superbike comes remotely close to the HP4.
-When you consider the HP4 is cheaper than the Tricolore version of the Ducati Panigale, it looks to be very good value indeed.
+When it came to power, equipment, electronics, handling and speed, no other superbike came remotely close to the HP4 when it was launched.

-As well as the electronic suspension, there’s the new 15-stage traction control system, four riding modes, Brembo Monobloc front calipers, lightweight wheels, racing ABS, quickshifter, 200-section rear Pirelli Diablo Super Corsa SP, mini LEDs, tinted screen and an enclosed bellypan all included in the price.
-There’s also a ‘Carbon’ HP4 model, with carbon fibre body panels.
+As well as the electronic suspension, the BMW HP4 had a new 15-stage traction control system, four riding modes, Brembo Monobloc front calipers, lightweight wheels, racing ABS, quickshifter, 200-section rear Pirelli Diablo Super Corsa SP, mini LEDs, tinted screen and an enclosed bellypan all included in the price.
+There was also a BMW HP4 Carbon model, with carbon fibre body panels.

 |Engine type||16v, inline four-cylinder|